Find Trade Colleges

 Best Kentucky Schools for Affordable Quality for an Award Taking Less Than 1 Year in Heavy Equipment Maintenance

 Out of the 5 schools in Kentucky that were part of this year’s ranking, Bluegrass Community and Technical College landed the # 2 spot on the list.
-Located in the large city of Lexington, Bluegrass Community and Technical College is a public college with a fairly large student population.
+Located in the city of Lexington, Bluegrass Community and Technical College is a public college with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Bluegrass Community and Technical College are $4,640 a year.

-The excellent basic certificate programs at Jefferson Community and Technical College helped the school earn the #5 place on this year’s ranking of the best value heavy/industrial equipment maintenance schools in Kentucky.
+Out of the 5 schools in Kentucky that were part of this year’s ranking, Jefferson Community and Technical College landed the # 5 spot on the list.
 Jefferson Community and Technical College is a fairly large public school located in the large city of Louisville.

 In-state tuition fees for undergraduate students at Jefferson Community and Technical College are $4,640 per year.